markeldeiry/MNE-LearningPath/week5/README.md

 Create a task manager app using jQuery and the existing server written in Node.

-To start the server `node server.js` from within /task_manager_server, the routes are also defined in server.js
+To start the server run `node server.js` from within /task_manager_server, the routes are also defined in server.js

 ## Exercises